 Snack foods are popular and very well exploited throughout the world.
-They are handy and light, usually seasoned with salt and other flavorings and eaten between regular meals (Lusas, 2001).
+They are handy and light, usually seasoned with salt and other flavorings and eaten between regular meals [1].
 Snacks vary widely in their form and range from raw to cooked foods.
-A significant lot of these snacks, however, are processed by deep-frying, with potato chips being one of the most popular (Salvador et al., 2009).
-The aim of deep-frying is to enclose the food in a crispy crust that will retain the flavours and juices of the fried food (Mallikarjunan et al., 2010).
-The process involves immersing a food product in edible oil or fat, heated above the boiling point of water to achieve cooking (Mariscal and Bouchon, 2008).
+Many snacks are processed by deep-frying and potato chips are among the most popular [2].
+Deep frying is to enclose the food in a crispy crust that will retain the flavours and juices of the fried food [3].
+The process involves immersing a food product in edible oil or fat, heated above the boiling point of water to achieve cooking [4].
 In the process, heat and mass transfer occur concurrently between the food product and the heating medium.
-Water within the food is converted into steam, which effects cooking and escapes, leaving spaces which are filled with the oil.
-This method of processingis quite rapid and convenient and imparts peculiar sensory attributes such as colour, texture and flavour and is commonly used in the snack food industry (Chen and Moreira, 1997).
+The water within the food is converted into steams, which effects cooking and subsequently escapes leaving spaces which are filled with the oil.
+This method of processing is quite rapid and convenient and imparts peculiar sensory attributes such as colour, texture and flavour and is commonly used in the snack food industry [5].

 Development of snacks from yam has become attractive in the light of a search for alternative uses of root and tuber crops.
-Yam (Dioscorea spp) is an important staple cultivated widely in Ghana and is ranked second most important root and tuber crop after cassava.
-Production of yam in Ghana has doubled over the past decade.
-Yam production estimates for 2009, 2010 and 2011 were 5.7, 5.96 and 5.85 million tonnes, respectively (MoFA, 2013).
-In 2011, Ghana exported approximately 27,000 MT of yam (MoFA, 2013).
-In Ghana, the white yam (Dioscorea rotundata) due to its excellent taste is mostly preferred to water yam (Dioscorea alata) and yellow yam (Dioscorea cayensis) and therefore constitutes about 80% of total yam produced in Ghana (Aidoo, 2009; IITA, 2001; Bancroft, 2000; Tetteh and Saakwa, 1994).
-Typical of root and tuber crops, yam is an excellent source of energy but contains rather low amounts of fat, vitamins, proteins, and minerals (Afoakwa and Sefa-Dedeh, 2001; Shanthakumari et al., 2008).
-Yam is also believed to possess medicinal properties because it contains diosgenin, a steroid saponin known to have anti-obesity effect (Kwon et al., 2003).
+Yam (Dioscorea spp.) is an important staple cultivated widely in Ghana and is ranked second most important root and tuber crop after cassava.
+Production of vam in Ghana has doubled over the past decade.
+Yam production estimates for 2009, 2010 and 2011 were 5.70, 5.96 and 5.85 million tonnes, respectively [6].
+In 2011, Ghana exported approximately 27,000 MT of yam [6].
+In Ghana, the white yam (Dioscorea rotundata) due to its excellent taste is mostly preferred to water yam (Dioscorea alata) and yellow yam (Dioscorea cayensis) and therefore constitutes about 80% of total yam produced in Ghana [7-10].
+Typical of root and tuber crops, yam is an excellent source of energy but contains rather low amounts of fat, vitamins, proteins, and minerals [11, 12].
+Yam is also believed to possess medicinal properties because it contains diosgenin, a steroid saponin known to have anti-obesity effect [13].

-Culinary applications of yam in Ghana has customarily been its use as a main meal when the tuber is boiled. roasted, fried, pounded or made into flour and cooked and eaten with accompaniments.
-The potential use of yam in producing deep-fried snacks largely remains untapped.
+Culinary applications of yam in Ghana has customarily been its use as a main meal when the tuber is boiled, roasted, fried, pounded or made into flour, cooked and eaten with accompaniments.
+The potential use of yam in producing deep-fried crisps snacks is untapped.
 Therefore, developing snack products from yam will further diversify its culinary uses and increase its premium as a root and tuber crop.
 Further, crisp from yam present the consumer with a wide array of snacks to satisfy the demands of urbanization.
-This is important as urbanization creates new food markets opportunities and consumers' preferred food changes from commodities to value-added foods(Gehlhar and Regmi.
-According to Gehlhar and Regmi (2002) the increased growth in global food markets will be realized by increased value-added food products and not through increased production volumes of basic food staples.
-Hence the objective of this study is laudable as it develops deep-fried yam crisps fromtwo local varieties of Dioscorea rotundata (pona and dente), evaluate its sensory characteristics and test its acceptability in a consumer preference survey in the Accra Metropolitan Area.
+This is important as urbanization creates new food markets opportunities and consumers' preferred food changes from basic commodities to value-added foods [14].
+According to Gehlhar and Regmi [14] the increased growth in global food markets will be realized by increased value-added food products and not through increased production volumes of basic food staples.
+Hence the objective of this study is laudable as it develops deep-fried yam crisps from two local varieties of Dioscorea rotundata (pona and dente), evaluate its sensory characteristics and test its consumer acceptability in the Accra Metropolitan Area.